jfroelich/rss-reader/src/raspberry-jam/transform-telemetry-elements-notes.md

 # About

+I love the movie Spaceballs.

-Removes ping attributes, adds no referrer, removes some tracking images
+This removes ping attributes, adds no referrer, removes some tracking images

 Telemetry images are usually hidden, so treat visibility as an indicator.
 False positives are probably not too harmful.
 Removing images based on visibility